 About Joel's Place for Children

-Joel’s Place is a 501(c)(3) non-profit, non-denominational, free-of-charge bereavement support group for children and their families who have experienced the death of someone special in their lives.
+Joel’s Place is a 501(c)(3) non-profit that offers free-of-charge bereavement support groups for children and their families who have experienced the death of someone special in their lives.
 Joel’s Place was founded in 2003 and operates on the belief that it is helpful and healing for grieving children and their families to share their stories, memories, experiences, thoughts, and feelings with other grieving children.

-Our children and family grief support groups meet every other Tuesday at Bay Presbyterian Church from 6:30-8:15pm.
+Our peer-based children and family grief support groups meet every other Tuesday at Bay Presbyterian Church from 6:30-8:15pm.
 Families enjoy a meal together from 6:30-7pm, then the age-appropriate grief support groups take place, including our group for adults.
-The space at Bay Presbyterian is generously donated.
+We have no religious affiliation at Joel’s Place for Children; all are welcome.

 Joel’s Place for Children is named after Joel Willhite who died of colon cancer on May 24, 1998.
 He was 51 years old.
 His father died when Joel was 18.
 It deeply saddened him for the rest of his life.
 He would be honored that an organization that carries his name is providing comfort to children and their families who have suffered one of life’s most difficult experiences.
 Joel’s wife, Mary Willhite, is one of our Co-Founders and Board Member Emeritus.